 Wood’s Christian Home – In the early sixties, the old Home underwent profound change.
 Cottages replaced the old dormitory model.
 There was a period of soul searching and a revaluation of the mission.
 1966 brought about profound changes, with a new emphasis on child mental health and treatment models.
 In the early 1970s, the W.C.H. is described in Children of the Storm as “experiencing difficulties.”
 They tore the old mansion house down in 1975.
 For a time the doors were closed, only to see a re-emergence, and a new mission, as the Wood’s Homes in the 1980s.
 That entity has thrived.
 Today, it is highly regarded in Calgary and in Alberta.

 Frankie Dwyer – I am the only one left, now 79 years old.
 In 1946, the home offered me the choice of boarding with a kind family in Calgary or reuniting with my dad.
-After I left the Home, and while on my train journey to see my father, I stayed a night in a Prince George flophouse and was robbed of the eighty-six dollars I had to my name.
-Before school started that fall, dad placed me in the Prince George High School dormitory.
-After some six months or so, and whilst I was in grade ten, I was summarily evicted for non-payment of rent.
-I did not leave, but continued to live in the dorm for three weeks.
-I picked the locks and slept at night in a horizontal storage space, over a bed in an empty room.
-Other boys smuggled me food from the kitchen.
-The following year, in grade eleven, I was evicted from High School and banned from attending school in British Columbia for one year.
-My offense being caught taking a drag on a chum’s cigarette in the boy’s washrooms.
-What happened thereafter, over the next ten years or so, just might be the prompt for my next novel.
-Just as a teaser, after a spell of homelessness, I wound up in a boarding house, cum boot-legging joint – splitting firewood for my keep in the winter – where the cast of characters included Bonnie M. the red head, slow-motion Frank, the Dane (an alcoholic failed newspaper reporter) and Bonnie’s adopted twins the myopic Buster and sparkly Bubbles.
+After I left the Home, and while on my train journey to join my father, I stayed a night in a Prince George flophouse and was robbed of the eighty-six dollars I had to my name.
+What happened thereafter, over the next ten years or so, might prompt another novel.
+Just as a teaser, after a spell of homelessness, I wound up in a boarding house, cum boot-legging joint – splitting firewood for my keep in the winter – where the cast of vivid characters included Bonnie M. the proprietress, lodgers in various states of decrepitude and Bonnie’s adopted twins the myopic Buster and sparkly Bubbles.